Relintai/pandemonium_engine_docs/usage/navigation/navigation_using_navigationservers.md

     Actors with avoidance enabled will avoid both 2D and 3D avoidance agents when placed on the same map.

 .. warning::
-    It is not possible to use NavigationServer2D while disabling 3D on a Godot custom build.
+    It is not possible to use NavigationServer2D while disabling 3D on a Pandemonium custom build.

 Waiting for synchronization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~